igor11191708/d3-async-location/README.md

  ## Features
 - [x] Using new concurrency swift model around CoreLocation manager
 - [x] Customizable in terms of CLLocationManager properties
-- [x] Streaming current locations asynchronously
+- [x] Streaming current location asynchronously
+- [x] Keep an publish all locations or the last one since streaming has started
 - [x] Support for iOS from 14.1 and watchOS from 7.0
 - [x] Errors handling (as **AsyncLocationErrors** so CoreLocation errors **CLError**)